Skip to main content

 Your employer’s obligations

 Your employer must do a risk assessment of your role.
-This is to see if your job involves any hazards to you or your baby.
+This is to see if there are any hazards for you or your baby.

 If your employer cannot find suitable work for you to do, they must grant you health and safety leave.